You can find articles, reports, conference proceedings, systematic reviews, and much more by searching the library's electronic resources:

 (Why?
 Different authors will refer to the same concept in different ways.
-Having a comprehensive list of keywords to search will help you find more information about your topic in an efficient and systematic way!)
+Having a comprehensive list of keywords to search will help you find more information about your topic!)

 1. Pick out the main ideas in your research question.
-For example, the main ideas in this research question are in bold: “How does legalization of marijuana affect mental health rates in the United States?”
+For example, the main ideas in this research question are in bold: "How is climate change affecting migratory animals in Montana?"

 2. Take each of your main ideas and brainstorm as many synonyms, related words, acronyms, initialisms and spelling variants as you can.
 For example, for "climate change":

 3. Do this for each of your main ideas.
 Searching all the variants you can come up with will give you a broader selection of relevant information.
 Consider making a chart to keep track of which combinations of keywords you have searched for.

 4. Know that there is no such thing as a perfect search.
 Searching is a process, so having a list of potential keywords will help you begin your research.
 You’ll find that different combinations of keywords will bring up different results in different databases.
 You can still learn something from every search you perform, so know that this list of keywords can continue to grow throughout your research process.